divyanshrajeshjain/bike_marketplace/README.md

 # Setup Python Virtual Environment

-- Run python3 -m venv <name of venv>.
+- Run python3 -m venv 'name of venv'.
 Here you can choose any name you wish, but be sure to use that same name throughout the rest of the instructions

 # Active Python Virtual Environment

-- Run source <name of venv>/bin/activate
+- Run source 'name of venv'/bin/activate

 # Install Python Packages